ionous/json-patch/README.md

 ## Differences b/t the RFC and this lib.

 * JSON Paths affect multiple values; so each operation affects multiple nodes.
-* For ease of implementation this lib defines paths as a pair of values: a `parent path` targeting one or more json objects, plus a `child field` within each matching object.
+* For ease of implementation, this lib defines paths as a pair of values: a `parent path` targeting one or more json objects, and a `child field` string within each matching object.
 * RFC compliant error handling hasn't been evaluated.
 * Array handling hasn't been explored deeply.
 * The operation "add" doesn't exist. ( "replace" basically does the same. )